Since 25 March 2020, the following testing protocol is used:

 The numbers of people who test themselves has fluctuated.
 At peak moments, the Public Health Services had to scale up testing facilities.
 The norm of getting tested within 24 hours and receiving the result within 48 hours was not always realized.

 The capacity of the Public Health Service is a problem, particularly in big cities with high numbers of tests and positive cases.
 The Public Health Service of the cities of Amsterdam and Rotterdam have restricted the tracing of contacts of positive cases to high risk contacts due to lack of capacity.
 The government has suggested that the Public Health Service can use military personnel for tracing.

-An evaluation by the Algemene Rekenkamer (National Auditing Agency) of the testing policy of the Dutch government revealed that the government did not have a clear view on the testing capacity of the Dutch testing labs and the supplies necessary for testing.
+An evaluation by the Algemene Rekenkamer (National Auditing Agency), published in September 2020, of the testing policy of the Dutch government revealed that the government did not have a clear view on the testing capacity of the Dutch testing labs and the supplies necessary for testing.
 The landscape of labs is fragmented and labs use a multitude of testing systems which have varying and different problems with acquiring sufficient supplies.
 As a result, the number of performed tests has lagged behind the available capacity (https://www.rekenkamer.nl/publicaties/rapporten/2020/09/23/testen-op-corona).

 To prevent schools from closing and healthcare providers from having insufficient staff due to the long waiting times for testing, as of 21 September, a temporary special phone number is available to request priority testing as long as testing capacity is insufficient.